AnnaDK/Milestone-2/README.md

         Contact form with 3 input fields.
 All fields are required.
         After sending a form - the notification window appear.

-      - <i class="fas fa-volume-up sound"></i> - Auio On/Off.
+      - <i class="fas fa-volume-up sound"></i> - Audio On/Off.
-        Allow user to make a sound on or off.
+        Allow users to make a sound on or off.
 The icon will change in response to the choice.

       - Puzzle images section:
         * Big buttons representing images of the puzzle.